SavvySav24/PokeBallGoBattle/README.md

 Squirtle beats Charmander
 Bulbasaur beats Squirtle

-No points are rewarded if you tie against the computer but, the first one to win 3 game points out of 5 is the Victor!
+ The first one to reach 3 win game points is the Victor!